Anton Golopenția: Marginalization, downfall and legacy

-After returning to Romania, he took over as director of the Statistics Institute, a position left vacant by Manuilă's resignation; as such, he headed the 1948 census.
+After returning to Romania, Golopenția took over as director of the Statistics Institute, a position left vacant by Manuilă's resignation; as such, he headed the 1948 census.
 He remained there until that year's autumn, when he was dismissed by the authorities of the new communist regime, who were unwilling to accommodate his politically independent stance.
 Over the course of the following year, working at home, he occasionally compiled documents at the request of the State Planning Committee; this institution was headed by Miron Constantinescu, who had previously undertaken monographic research on a Golopenția-led team.
 He also worked on a textbook of Romanian statistical history, which he hoped would encompass all statistical data related to the history of the Romanians, as well as critical commentary.
 He spent ample time in the Romanian Academy's library, but began to grow alarmed as the amount of work assigned dwindled.

 He was placed under surveillance in October 1949: the Securitate secret police had heard he was on friendly terms with Pătrășcanu, arrested the year before, and with the latter's entourage, especially Bellu Zilber and a certain N. Betea whom Golopenția had hired as a statistician.
 In January 1950, he was arrested as a witness in the Pătrășcanu case.
 The investigators thought he could be useful in their quest to fabricate charges against Pătrășcanu, but Golopenția was a mere bystander.
 Their ties amounted to the following: he had helped Pătrășcanu assist communist detainees at Caransebeș internment camp; lent a hand in announcing the 1944 coup on radio; received Pătrășcanu's proofs for his comments on a volume on philosophy he had written (which the latter largely ignored); was valued by him as a democratically minded intellectual; sent by him to Paris, perhaps at the suggestion of Zilber, whom Golopenția had first met in 1932-1934; and the two had held conversations while in France.